Academic Catalog

 Denied Applicants

 Applicants denied academic eligibility by the Chamberlain University BSN Admission Committee are denied for all locations and for the specific session for which the decision was rendered plus the next two consecutive sessions, unless there is new academic information or the application expires.
-Applicants reapplying for admission after one year or the sixth consecutive session, will be required to pay the application fee as well as take the HESI Admission Assessment (A2).
+Applicants reapplying for admission after one year or the sixth consecutive session, may be required to take the HESI Admission Assessment (A2).